Serving Kentucky's Schools and Student Athletes Since 1917

 ANNUAL MEETING DELEGATE DESIGNATION

-The Annual Meeting has continuous improvement/leadership training opportunities throughout the morning as members work to carve out the best plan of action for the future and then the meeting concludes as delegates convene to […]
+The Annual Meeting has continuous improvement/leadership training opportunities throughout the morning as members work to carve out the best plan of action for the future and then the meeting […]

 More